Sinar/Sinar-Scraper-Collection/readme.rst

 Scraper
 ---------

-- handsard_extrator.py
+- hansard_parser.py

-  This is the scraper for the hansard.
-Currently it handle question and answer section(I think), as that is the one of the sane one to process.
-  So this is a on going project
+  this split question and answer into different files, work in progress. it only handle question and answer, but there is more in the hansard

 - order_paper_parser.py

   This is to parse the order paper in the parliament, but not much user I think